cheatsnake/backend-cheats/README.md

     For every modern programming language there are [special tools](https://en.wikipedia.org/wiki/Documentation_generator) which allow you to write documentation directly in the program code.
 So you can read the description of methods, functions, structures and so on right inside your IDE.
 As a rule, this kind of documentation is done in the form of ordinary comments, taking into account some syntactic peculiarities.

     -   Why do you need it?
         > To make your work and the work of other developers easier.
 In the long run this will save more time than _traveling through the code_ to figure out how everything works, what parameters to pass to functions or to find out what methods this or that class has.
-Over time you will inevitably forget your own code, so already written documentation will be useful to you personally.
+Over time, you will inevitably forget your own code, so already written documentation will be useful to you personally.
     -   What does it take to get started?
         > For each language, it's different.
 Many have their own well-established approaches:
         >